h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 The joint distribution provides a complete picture of the relationship between variables, while marginals provide only a partial view.
 This highlights the importance of multivariate analysis and visualizations like contour plots that can reveal the full structure of the data.

-### Visual Question 6: Geometric Interpretation of Contour Plots
+### Example 13: Geometric Interpretation of Contour Plots

 **Question**: What is the geometric relationship between 3D probability density surfaces and their 2D contour plot representations, and what are the advantages of each visualization?